 Sarat uses the death penalty as a lens through which to view ideas about responsibility and blame, pain and its proper uses, race and fairness, mercy and the possibilities of redemption.
-Sarat recently completed a book-length study of the decline of executive clemency in capital cases and a study of race and capital punishment in the United States.
+Sarat recently completed a book entitled The Death Penalty on the Ballot: American Democracy and the Fate of Capital Punishment.